John Roloff, The Sea Within the Land/Laramide, Landscape Projection, Seascape Structure 31

 (What Happened Here Before, Turtle Island, 1974)

-Ceramics Now Magazine: Why did you took this challenge of working mainly on site-specific projects?
+Why did you take this challenge of working mainly on site-specific projects?
 Do you find it easy to express yourself through the openness of the space, rather than to an exhibition space?

 John Roloff, Landscape Projection, SeaLand 2B